 While they can vary from building to building, the following key performance indicators can be used in most facilities to evaluate cleaning effectiveness:

 Level of Appearance

-While this is the most subjective of the key performance indicators because it is based on the perception people have of cleaning effectiveness, it can become more powerful and much more objective when it is based on the views of many building users, visitors, and third-party observers.
+While this is the most subjective of the KPIs for cleaning services because it is based on the perception people have of cleaning effectiveness, it can become more powerful and much more objective when it is based on the views of many building users, visitors, and third-party observers.
 One way to get this feedback: conduct mini online surveys, randomly selecting building users and others, asking their thoughts regarding the level of appearance of the facility and on how effectively it appears to be cleaned.

 In many situations, when asked for a response, the first thought that comes into our minds is often the best answer.
 So is it with customer satisfaction of cleaning performance.
 Facility managers should ask themselves, on a scale of one to ten, are you happy with the cleaning being provided by your service provider.
 If your first response is seven or higher, things are going well.
 If below seven, it’s time to take a closer look at the cleaning being provided in your facility.

 Indoor Air Quality

 Poor indoor air quality can be the result of many factors, from poor ventilation to the use of certain paints, fabrics, carpet, and furnishings installed in a facility.
 It can also be caused by the cleaning tools, cleaning solutions, and equipment used in a facility.
 In many cases, transferring to a high-performance green cleaning program can help eliminate indoor air quality issues.
 Expect an astute contract cleaning company should be able to help managers make this transition.
 However, whatever the cause, it is an issue that must be addressed.
 Poor indoor air quality can affect worker morale, mar worker productivity, increase absenteeism, and in schools, negatively impact student performance.